-Although by itself snoring is not harmful, associated symptoms including excessive daytime sleepiness, gasping or choking at night, high blood pressure, uncontrolled weight gain, and chest pain may be signs of obstructive sleep apnea and a screening home sleep study (polysomnogram) is indicated.
+Although snoring is not harmful, associated symptoms including excessive daytime sleepiness, gasping or choking at night, high blood pressure, uncontrolled weight gain, and chest pain may be signs of obstructive sleep apnea (OSA), and a screening home sleep study (polysomnogram) is indicated.
 Snoring can be treated by Dr. Tadros, who has the best solutions for patients.

-Nearly 60 percent of the adult population in US suffers from problem snoring.
+Nearly 60 percent of the adult population in the US suffers from problem snoring.
 This percentage increases each year in people aged 50 and older, as tissues in the upper airway lose elasticity and tend to vibrate more during breathing, increasing snoring.

 - Sixty percent of men and 40 percent of women over the age of 40 are habitual snorers.